-- What type of NET do I have? - Where is the NET located?
-Has it spread to other parts of my body? - What are the risk factors for NETs? - Is my NET likely to be caused by genetic factors?
-Are any other members of my family at risk of developing a NET? - Are you a NET specialist?
-How many NET patients do you treat a year? - Are you able to consult with or refer me to a NET specialist? - Are you involved with or have access to a NET multidisciplinary team? - Where can I find out more information about my NET?
+- What type of NET do I have? - Where in the body is the NET located?
+Has it spread to other parts of the body?
+If it has spread, where has it spread to? - What are the risk factors for NETs? - Are you a NET Specialist?
+How many NET patients do you treat a year? - Are you able to discuss my case with or refer me to a NET Specialist? - Are you involved with or have access to a NET Multidisciplinary team?